microsoft/BotFramework-WebChat/README.md

 The bot, in this example, can request the page to change the background color via a specific event with `name: 'changeBackground'`.
 The web page can respond to this in any way it wants, including ignoring it.
 In this case it cooperates by changing the background color as passed in the `value` field of the event.

-Essentially the backchannel allows client and server to exchange any data needed, from requesting the client's timezone to reading a GPS location or what the user is doing on a web page.
+Essentially the backchannel allows client and server to exchange any data needed, from requesting the client's time zone to reading a GPS location or what the user is doing on a web page.
 The bot can even "guide" the user by automatically filling out parts of a form and so on.
 The backchannel closes the gap between client JavaScript and bots.

 ## You can contribute to WebChat!